jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 "Twohorn is one of the most stable Shk in a position of power I've had the pleasure of working with," Ringfinger said levelly.
 "It's because of them that I even managed to get to where I got in the first place.
 I _won't_ have you talk about them like they're some sort of doddering fool gliding to the grave."

-This set Gemstone off, and the two went straight back into arguing.
-Ruslan tuned out again, keeping their attention on the Context-Generator for anything interesting.
-Quite a lot of facts came through about Twohorn and their record, which helped fill out some of the gaps about who the General actually was.
+This set Gemstone off, and the two Shk went straight back into arguing.
+Ruslan tuned out again, keeping their attention on the context-generator for anything interesting as facts trickled in about Twohorn.
+They were an outcast and a publicly popular one at that.
+The General's accomplishments created a large list that Ruslan had no context for understanding, but was impressed by nonetheless, given that their own list was only five items long.

-It was also during the argument that the audio-processor experienced a slight uptick in processing requirements.
+It was also during the argument and the organising of Twohorn facts that the audio-processor experienced a slight uptick in processing requirements.
 Ruslan ignored this for some time, thinking it was to do with the arguments these two were having.
 But when the processing-requirements continued to increase, they decided to focus in on it.

 The car was now in a place with a lot of noise.
 Quite a lot of it could be filtered out as environmental, but quite a lot more were Shk voices.
 Enough to make Ruslan believe that the car was surrounded.
 The curious thing though, was that Ringfinger and Gemstone had stopped talking again.
 It was many minutes more into the drive of Shk voices, that Gemstone spoke again.

-"So, what do you intend to do once you have dropped me and Wenjie off at Headquarters?"
+"So, what do you intend to do once you have deposited me and Wenjie off at Headquarters?"
 Gemstone said.
 There was a... longer than usual pause before Ringfinger replied.

 "I'll probably go back to being a mechanic," Ringfinger said.
-It was as they spoke this that the PISS recorded the analysis that he was lying.
+The PISS recorded the analysis that he was lying.
 Ruslan noticed this, and concentrated on it.
 The statement itself seemed innocent enough.
 But why would Ringfinger lie about it?
 Was there perhaps something wrong with the PISS?

-Ruslan detached themselves from the audio-processor and focused their attention on the Context-Cloud.
-The cloud had grown into a gigantic thunderstorm of connections.
+Ruslan detached themselves from the audio-processor and focused their attention on the context-generator.
+The cloud of facts had grown into a gigantic thunderstorm of connections.
 The light of connectivity flickered through the roiling mass.
-Ruslan decided that it was time to ask something of the Context-Generator.
+Ruslan decided that it was time to ask something of the program.
+Perhaps something useful might come out of it.

 'Why is Ringfinger lying about going back to being a mechanic?'
 Ruslan asked of the cloud.
 Light danced like a storm.
 It came back with an answer, one which scared Ruslan as they processed its meaning.

-_Ringfinger as a quasi anti-parliamentarian has sufficient reason to not go to the Council of Queens.
-Doing so would likely increase the group's political advantage (probability of certainty: p≤0.03, α=0.05)._
+_Ringfinger, as a quasi anti-parliamentarian, has sufficient reason to not go to the Council of Queens.
+Doing so would likely increase the group's political advantage (probability of certainty: p≤0.03, α=0.05).
+There is a higher than average likelihood that he will go to an anti-parliamentarian stronghold instead (probability of certainty: p≤0.07, α=0.1)_

-If this was the probable route Ringfinger was taking?
-Why didn't Gemstone see this?
+If this was the probable route Ringfinger was taking, why didn't Gemstone see it?
 Why wasn't she taking control of the situation?
 Gemstone certainly had the brains and the muscle to do both- as Wenjie's visual of the Shk had shown.

-Ruslan made a snap-decision.
 This seemed like one of those '_better judgement_' cases that Wenjie was talking about.
-Their first attempt at waking her subconscious proved futile.
-So Ruslan created a script and set it to work to constantly prod her at an increasing interval.

-With this taken care of, Ruslan focused in on the audio-processor.
+Ruslan's first attempt at waking her subconscious proved futile.
+So they created a script and set it to work to constantly prod her at an increasing interval.
+With this taken care of, they focused in on the audio-processor.
 There was quite a lot more silence, before it suddenly screeched.
 Gemstone hissed loudly.

 "Why is that Shk standing in the middle of the road like that?"
 Gemstone complained.